mrengy/vanguard-history/README.md

 ### Set up the site

-Clone this repo to your local machine
+Clone this repo to your local machine where you'd like to work on it.
+If you're using [MAMP](https://www.mamp.info), it may require you to install in a particular directory (for Mac OS, placing it under "Sites" is a best practice)

-In command line tool, navigate (cd) into the root of where the repo was installed
+In your command line tool, navigate into the root of where the repo was cloned.

-Run composer to install WordPress core and the plugins the site uses **(add instructions for installing locally)...**
+Run PHP and MySQL on your local machine using something like [MAMP](https://www.mamp.info).
+[Installing WordPress on MAMP](https://dvdhunter.trainerup.co/installing-wordpress-on-mamp/) has some guidance on the basics, but some details in that guide may differ **(edits needed)...**

-Run PHP and MySQL locally using something like [MAMP](https://www.mamp.info).
-[Installing WordPress on MAMP](https://dvdhunter.trainerup.co/installing-wordpress-on-mamp/) has some guidance on the basics, but some details below will differ **(edits needed)...**
+Create a local database using MAMP (see above).
+Note your database name, username, and password.

-Create a local database using MAMP (see above)
+[Run composer update](https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies) to install WordPress core and the plugins the site uses.
+Note that the syntax may vary depending on how you installed Composer - you may need to use either `composer update` or `php composer.phar update`.

-Navigate to the homepage of your local install in a web browser, to install WordPress **(edits needed: how to find URL)**
+Navigate to the homepage of your local install in a web browser, to install WordPress.
+[If using MAMP](https://documentation.mamp.info/en/MAMP-Mac/First-Steps/), the local URL is likely http://localhost:8888/vanguard-history .

 Export database and uploads directory from production, and import the exported files and database, correct URLs to point to your local install. **(edits needed: instructions for migrating database and files)**